 It goes ahead to kill fleas on contact, so the fleas don’t even have the chance to bite your dog.
 Within 12 hours of application on your dogs, the fleas are seen to begin to die.

 This is a veterinarian-recommended treatment that provides three-way protection against flea infestation.
 It is specialized in effectively preventing flea infestation and breaking their life cycle (from eggs to larvae and adult fleas).

 The medicine features two active ingredients, namely: imidacloprid and pyriproxyfen.

-The latter on the other hand is a growth regulator and thus putting an end to the flea life cycle by preventing the hatching of any flea eggs.
+On the other hand, the latter is a growth regulator and thus putting an end to the flea life cycle by preventing the hatching of any flea eggs.

 It is waterproof and will still keep its effectiveness even if your dog pet gets wet from bathing or swimming.